Chapter 4: Basic Vocal Recording

 - Compression: Here's a fairly entry-level Sound On Sound magazine article on compression: 'Compression Made Easy' -- although it's focused more on mixing, exactly the same principles apply when recording.
 For more in-depth discussion of specific compressor parameters, try this two-part Sound On Sound 'Advanced Compression Techniques' series: Part 1; Part 2.
 No idea which compressor plug-in to dial up?
 Here are some suggestions based on professional usage of classic models: 'Choosing The Right Compressor For The Job'.

 - Microphones: If you're looking for more general information about microphone design, here are some Sound On Sound magazine articles that you might want to check out in the first instance: 'Capacitor Microphones Explained'; 'A Guide To Choosing & Using Studio Microphones'; Understanding & Using Directional Microphones'.
-For more in-depth information, there are few sources as informative and authoritative than John Eargle's The Microphone Book, which I highly recommend, and the Microphone Data site is also an essential resource.
+For more in-depth information, there are few sources as informative and authoritative than John Eargle's The Microphone Book, which I highly recommend, and the Microphone Data and Recording Hacks sites are also essential resources.

 - Microphone Preamps: On page 146 of the book, I assert that the differences between microphone preamps are so subtle that spending large amounts on high-end units represents questionable value for money in most small studios, because differences between microphones (and indeed microphone placements) make a much more significant impact.
 There are masses of audio examples demonstrating the sounds of different mics and mic positions on here on this very site, but if you'd also like to compare some different preamps to make up your own mind on this issue, then check out the excellent blind-test carried out by Sound On Sound magazine, comprising this introductory article, these anonymised audio files, this blind-test forum discussion, and this follow-up article.
 For further perspective, check out 3D Audio's range of comparison CDs, which feature wide-ranging shootouts of microphones, preamps, and A-D converters.